masato1122/auto-kappa/README.md

 Version 0.0
 ---------------

-Auto_ALAMODE2 is a software for an automated calculation of thermal conductivity with VASP and ALAMODE.
+Auto_ALAMODE2 is a software for automated calculations of thermal conductivity with VASP and ALAMODE.
 In future version, other codes such as QuantumEspress, Phono3py, and ShenBTE, may be able to be called.

 Prerequisite